loicdescotte/loicdescotte.github.io/_posts/2015-06-19-play-akka-streams-twitter.md

 ---

- * Disclamer : Since Play 2.5/Akka Streams 2, things shown in this post can be achieved more easily, for example without relying directly on the actor API.
+ * Disclaimer : Since Play 2.5/Akka Streams 2, things shown in this post can be achieved more easily, for example without relying directly on the actor API.
 This [this post]( https://loicdescotte.github.io/posts/play25-akka-streams/) for more information.

 ---